Golden Krust

 Golden Krust Caribbean Bakery, Inc. is a Caribbean fast casual restaurant operator and manufacturer of Caribbean cuisine including Jamaican food, Jamaican patty, and other baked goods.

 The parent company is owned by the Hawthorne family, and the stores are franchised.
-There are over 100 Golden Krust restaurants operating in ten U.S. states: New York, New Jersey, Connecticut, Pennsylvania, Georgia, Florida, Maryland, North Carolina, Massachusetts, and Texas.
+There are over 100 Golden Krust restaurants operating in nine U.S. states: New York, New Jersey, Connecticut, Georgia, Florida, Maryland, North Carolina, Massachusetts, and Texas.
 The majority of the restaurants are situated in New York.
-It is New York City's largest locally-owned restaurant chain.
+It is New York City's largest locally owned restaurant chain.

 The company also distributes food products to retailers, schools and prisons, is considered the foremost Jamaican business in the U.S. and was featured on the CBS reality television show Undercover Boss in 2016.
-It is also "the only company that makes and distributes nine varieties of Jamaican-style patties."

 History

-Golden Krust's origins trace back to a 50-year-old bakery owned by Ephraim Hawthorne in Saint Andrew, Jamaica, that claims to serve family recipes.
-Ephraim's son Lowell Hawthorne, Golden Krust's former President and CEO, opened the first U.S. restaurant in 1989 on Gun Hill Road in the Bronx.
-To open its first restaurant, the Hawthorne family, according to Business Opportunities Journal pooled $107,000, "using the Caribbean concept of susu, whereby everyone pitched in $100 a week to raise start-up money after banks refused them a loan."
+Golden Krust started as a bakery in 1949 built by Mavis and Ephraim Hawthorne in Saint Andrew, Jamaica, that served family recipes.
+Their son Lowell Hawthorne, Golden Krust's former President and CEO, opened the first U.S. restaurant in 1989 on Gun Hill Road in the Bronx.
+To open, the Hawthorne family, according to Business Opportunities Journal pooled $107,000, "using the Jamaican concept of susu, whereby everyone pitched in $100 a week to raise start-up money after banks refused them a loan."

 Jamaica's ambassador to the United States was present for the opening of the chain's fifth store in Atlanta, Georgia in 2009.

 The parent company later became involved in the financial services industry.
-Hawthorne came to New York in 1981 and graduated from Bronx Community College before working as an accountant with the New York Police Department for nine years.
-As of 2005, Nine brothers and sisters are involved in the family business; In 2016 there were a total 11 Hawthornes: Milton, Omar, Daren, Haywood, Lorraine, Lowell, Marcia, Herma, Velma, Lorna, and Monique.
+Hawthorne came to New York in 1981 and graduated from Bronx Community College, before working as an accountant with the New York City Police Department for nine years.
+As of 2005, nine brothers and sisters are involved in the family business.

 Lowell Hawthorne was found dead of suicide on December 2, 2017, aged 57, inside a Golden Krust factory in the Bronx.
 He was in debt, faced tax liens in excess of $150,000, and a class-action lawsuit.
 Still, his death was mourned by many including former employees, colleagues and Jamaican Prime Minister Andrew Holness.
-Hawthorne was previously featured on the CBS reality television show Undercover Boss in 2016.
+Hawthorne was previously featured on the CBS reality television show Undercover Boss (Season 7, Episode 12) in 2016.